marialma/covid-19-messaging/what_we_know_en.md

 Before it was formally named, people were generally using the terms novel coronavirus, nCoV, and "Wuhan pneumonia" to refer to the disease/ virus.

+## Where did this come from?

+We believe this virus crossed over from bats to humans at some point in early November 2019.
+This type of species-jumping is called a 'spillover event', and happens, honestly, with some degree of regularity.
+Spillover events have a probability of happening every time humans come into contact with wild animals, and bats can get around a lot.

 ## I heard the R0 was really high!

 Eeeugh.
 This is tough.